linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/20 Real Options.md

 \frac {0 .
 4 8 2 9 \times \$ 1 2 0 + (1 - 0 .
 4 8 2 9) \times \$ 8 0}{1 .
 0 6} = \$ 9 3.
 6 9 4
 $$

-Now make the same assumptions as in Example 1, except that we decide at time 1 whether to incur the  $95 cost.
-We will choose to produce output in time 1 only when the cash flow is$ 120, since we would lose $15 by paying $95 to produce when the output sells for 80.
+Now make the same assumptions as in Example 1, except that we decide at time 1 whether to incur the  \$95 cost.
+We will choose to produce output in time 1 only when the cash flow is\$ 120, since we would lose \$15 by paying \$95 to produce when the output sells for 80.
 The value of the project is

 $$
 \begin{array}{l} \frac {p ^ {*} \max [ 0 , X _ {u} - I _ {1} ] + (1 - p ^ {*}) \max [ 0 , X _ {L} - I _ {1} ]}{1 + r} - I _ {0} \\ = \frac {0 .
 4 8 2 9 \times \$ 2 5 + (1 - 0 .
 4 8 2 9) \times 0}{1 .
 0 6} - \$ 1 0 = \$ 1.
 3 8 9 \\ \end{array}